|

 By Abayomi Ogunwale Zuma

-Most people I have met over the years assume that I
+Most people I have met over

-chose to become an obstetrician in order to hang
+obstetrician in order to hang around women.
+That

-but the premise cannot be totally discountenanced.
+cannot be totally discountenanced.
+My students

-won’t you?
+you?

 This confession was inspired by a recent incident in